 Rob is currently undertaking his PhD in structural characterisation of streptococcal adhesins with Dr Paul Race, to understand how bacteria are able to selectively choose which surfaces to adhere to.

-Undertaking this project sparked a strong interest in biocatalysis and the potential of harnessing nature’s biosynthetic machinery to produce useful compounds, thus prompting me to pursue a PhD in this area.
+Undertaking this project sparked a strong interest in biocatalysis and the potential of harnessing nature’s biosynthetic machinery to produce useful compounds, thus prompting Andrew to pursue a PhD in this area.
 The project will be supervised by Professor Chris Willis and will aim to explore the biocatalytic potential of enzymes on the abyssomicin and mupirocin biosynthetic pathways, with a view to producing novel bioactive compounds.

 In 2018, Calum graduated from The University of Durham with a First Class MBiol degree in Biological Sciences.
 For his Masters project he conducted research into the role of the chloroplast protein PULP in Arabidopsis thaliana freezing tolerance under the supervision of Dr Heather Knight.
 In the summer of 2017 he carried out a British Society of Plant Pathology funded project in Prof Katherine Denby’s lab at The University of York investigating the targets of oomycete effector proteins.
 His interest in plant responses to abiotic and biotic stresses lead Calum to undertake a PhD at The University of Bristol.
 His PhD, under the supervision of Dr Antony Dodd, investigates the relationship between the circadian clock, chloroplast gene expression and cold tolerance in plants.